microsoft/app-camp/docs/new-adventure/01-create-app.md

 2️⃣ Click "Create a New App"; the command bar will open

-3️⃣ Choose "Start with a Teams capability" to generate an app based on one of the Teams Toolkit app templates
+3️⃣ Choose "Message Extension"

 ![Creating a new app in Teams Toolkit](/app-camp/assets/new-adventure/Lab01-002-Create a new app 1.png)

-You'll be presented with a list of templates for various Teams app capabilities.
-Scroll all the way down and select "Search-based message extension".
+You'll be presented with a list of templates for Teams message extensions.
+Select "Custom Search Results".

 ![Select app template](/app-camp/assets/new-adventure/Lab01-003-Create a new app 2.png)